tenbonks/gravBALL/README.md

 # Features

-* An intuitive, yet simple control mechanism - Simply Hold Down either MOUSE BUTTON, or SPACEBAR to control the ball's gravity, this means you can control how it falls or rises.
-(Touch control also works)
+* An intuitive, yet simple control mechanism - Simply Hold Down either MOUSE BUTTON, or TOUCH and hold to control the ball's gravity, this means you can control how it falls or rises.

 - A score tracker - So you can feel the intensity when you're about to beat the high-score

-- A locally set High score, in the user's browser - So the high score won't be reset if the user closes the game
+- A locally set High score, in the user's browser - So the high score won't be reset if the user closes the game, this is displayed in the canvas.

 - A mute button - To enable the user to play the game without game sounds. information is displayed to the user if sound is on or off.